-- Tell us all about your project or proposed activity, including its purpose. - Provide a context and rationale for the idea we will expect your project to be shaped by recent experiences and your current situation. - Describe why your project is necessary and important. - Explain how the project will reimagine support for the workforce. - Set out how the various elements will be managed. - Tell us about your intended beneficiaries and how your activity will engage them. - Share what success and failure would look like for your organisation, and how you will reflect on this. - Provide a budget that gives a cost breakdown and income sources.
+- Tell us all about your project or proposed activity, including its purpose. - Provide a context and rationale for the idea we will expect your project to be shaped by recent experiences and your current situation. - Describe why your project is necessary and important. - Explain how the project will reimagine your work with collections. - Set out how the various elements will be managed. - Identify any risks and explain how these will be mitigated. - Tell us about your intended beneficiaries and how your activity will engage them. - Share what success and failure would look like for your organisation, and how you will reflect on this. - Provide a budget that gives a cost breakdown and income sources.